 CanDo CanGrow is a project of Napa Valley CanDo.
 Our goal is to provide more fresh produce to local Food Banks.
 Help us harvest at our Food Bank garden on Sunday evenings (6:00-7:30) or Wednesday mornings (8:30-10:00).
 It’s located at the Napa Community Garden, SW corner of Trower and Jefferson.
 During the growing season, the food bank picks up extra produce from the garden early on Monday mornings.
 To learn more, or to volunteer, contact Karen Garcia at firstname.lastname@example.org

-City of Napa Plastic Bag Ban: The Single-Use Bag Reduction Ordinance that was recently approved by the Napa City Council, banning the use of all plastic bags at retail locations in the City of Napa, will be phased in over six months and go into full effect on January 1, 2015.
+City of Napa Plastic Bag Ban: The Single-Use Bag Reduction Ordinance that was recently approved by the Napa City Council, banning the use of all plastic bags at retail locations in the City of Napa, went into full effect January 1, 2015.
 To get all the latest details, visit www.cityofnapa.org/plasticbag

 Eat|Shop|Drink|Local: The Napa Valley Vintners and local Chambers of Commerce encourage you to join them in supporting local wineries, shops, restaurants and other businesses.
 The campaign helps promote environmental sustainability and community wellbeing.
 To learn more contact Cate Conniff at email@example.com